Federal Flexibility Waiver

-Oregon has received federal approval for its Elementary and Secondary Act (ESEA) flexibility application.
-With this approval, Oregon will be able to tailor the mechanisms of the ESEA, or No Child Left Behind Act, to create a more accountable and responsive system that meets the needs of Oregon students and strengthens Oregon schools.
+Oregon is awaiting federal approval of revisions to the Elementary and Secondary Act (ESEA) Flexibility waiver, originally approved July 2012.
+With this approval, Oregon will continue implementation of a more accountable and responsive educational system to meet the needs of Oregon students and strengthen Oregon schools.

-Oregon’s approved application and other Next Generation of Accountability resources and documents are available below.
+Oregon’s approved waiver, other resources, and documents are available below.

 Approved July 18 , 2012.

-Oregon's ESEA Waiver Request has been submitted to the US Department of Education.
+Oregon's ESEA Waiver Request was approved in 2012.
 This abridged version eliminates approximately 1000 pages of public comments from the full version.
-These pages, entitled "Attachment 2 Survey Summaries," are posted below.

 Executive Summary of Oregon's Approved ESEA Flexibility Waiver

-This executive summary presents an overview of the approved ESEA Flexibility Waiver Application linked above.
+This executive summary presents an overview of the approved ESEA Flexibility Waiver linked above.

 Oregon's Priority, Focus, and Model Schools

-Access resources and documents relating to Oregon’s new Priority, Focus, and Model school designations along with accountability data for all schools in the state. (available 9am Aug 3)
+Access resources and documents relating to Oregon’s new Priority, Focus, and Model school designations.

 Having problems finding something?